ToneAr/wolfram-react-boilerplate/README.md

 * WolframScript needs to installed and activated with a valid license on the client's machine for electron deployments and on the host server when deploying on the web.
 * Both the electron and web deployment use the assets located within `frontend` package.
 * The document title for all deployments is set within `packages/frontend/src/App.tsx`.
-* When developing the electron or web dev environments, the static files of frontend are being used so frontend needs to be built using `yarn build:frontend` to apply the changes
-  * For hot-reloading of the frontend, use `yarn dev:frontend`.

 ## Notable resources used in development
 The resources listed in this section were invaluable in the development of this project: